 This post was originally published in 2014 and has been updated in 2018 with the most recent information for planning a trip to the Adelaide Central Market.

-Adelaide Central Market is one of the most popular attractions in the city, but unlike most other touristy sights, this market is also popular with the locals.
-In fact, many locals consider the market to be the centre of food, culture, and lifestyle in Adelaide.
+Adelaide Central Market is one of the most popular attractions in the city, but unlike most other Adelaide attractions, this market is also popular with the locals.
+In fact, many locals consider Adelaide Central Market to be the centre of food, culture, and lifestyle in Adelaide.
 That’s a big statement for what seems to be just another produce market!

 Adelaide Central Market Opening Hours

-A number of companies also offer food tours and coking classes at the Adelaide Central Market.
+A number of companies also offer food tours and cooking classes at the Adelaide Central Market.
 Top Food and Wine Tours and Central Market Tour offer a variety of tours ranging from $55 to $95 per person.
-Most include a guided walk around the market and generous portion of tastings and samplings.
+Or join a guided walk around the market, like the Adelaide Central Market Morning Tour and enjoy a generous portion of tastings and samplings.

 However, you don’t need to sign up for a tour to taste the best of what the Market has to offer.
-Simply join the Market Traders every Thursday, Friday & Saturday for a sample of their produce ranging from variety of cheese, to fruits and desserts.
-The details of the small tastings schedule can be found here
+Simply join the Market Traders every Thursday, Friday & Saturday for a sample of their produce ranging from a variety of cheese to fruits and desserts.
+The details of the small tastings schedule can be found here.

-Despite our short stay, we really enjoyed our time at the market.
+Despite our short stay, we really enjoyed our time at Adelaide Central Market.
 So whether you are passing by Adelaide or are staying for a while, consider visiting this vibrant South Australian “hot spot” for a taste of the freshest and the best this region has to offer.

-How to get there: Adelaide Central Market is located on Gouger St in the heart of Adelaide city.
-The City to Bay Tram stops right on our doorstep in Victoria Square/Tarndanyangga.
-Any city bound public transport will get you in the vicinity of the Central Market.
-[Source]
+Adelaide Central Market is located on Gouger St in the heart of Adelaide city.
+The City to Bay Tram stops right on the doorstep in Victoria Square/Tarndanyangga.
+Any city bound public transport will get you in the vicinity of Adelaide Central Market.

-If you are driving, parking is conveniently located right above the market.
+If you are driving, parking is conveniently located right above the Adelaide Central Market.